zepinglee/citeproc-js/manual/citeproc-doc.rst

-To test operations that depend upon or may be affected by the internal state of the processor across a session, either a ``CITATION-ITEMS`` or a ``CITATIONS`` section may be included in the test fixture.
+To test operations that depend upon or may be affected by the internal state of the processor across a session, either a ``CITATION-ITEMS`` or a ``CITATIONS`` section may be included in the test fixture (only one may be used in a single test fixture).

 ``CITATION-ITEMS`` is the simpler of the two, used in most of the standard processor formatting test fixtures.